mauZzii/todolist/README.md

 ### What Was Learned

 * **File Structures:** Implemented common file structuring practices
-* **HTMLWebpackPlugin:** Touched more on the HTMLWebpackPlugin and the features it brings
+* **HTMLWebpackPlugin:** Touched more on the HTMLWebpackPlugin and it's many features
 * **GitHub Pages Deploy:** Created a script to automatically deploy to gh-pages branch which the live page is based off